All Episodes

 Happy to have you here with us.

-Telephone numbers 800-282-2882, email address, L Rushbow at EIBNet.com.
+Email address, L. Rushbow at EIBNet.com.

 Jose Lambier, page two, Palm Beach Post, page two live.

-Here's the headline, Child Abuse Activist, Super Bowl Act, The Who Not Welcome here.
+Here's the headline, Child Abuse Activist Super Bowl Act The Who Not Welcome Here.

-Now remember, as I read you this story, the National Football League has declared that I am divisive and would be somehow unsettling to too many uh people in the league.
+Now remember, as I read you this story, the National Football League has declared that I am divisive and would be somehow unsettling to too many people in the league.

 Child abuse groups in Florida are asking the NFL to drop the British classic rock band The Who from the upcoming Super Bowl halftime show.